Zambia: Religion

 Zambia is officially a "Christian nation" under the 1996 constitution, but recognizes and protects freedom of religion.
 Zambia is the only African nation to designate Christianity as a state religion.
-The Zambia Statistics Agency estimates that 95.5% of Zambians are Christian, with 75.3% Protestant and 20.2% Catholic.
+The Zambia Statistics Agency in 2022 estimates that 98.0% of Zambians are Christian, with 74.5% Protestant, 17.9% Catholic and 5.6% Jehovah's Witnesses.
 The Zambia Conference of Catholic Bishops is the Catholic episcopal conference.
 Many Zambian Christians are syncretic, combining indigenous religious traditions with Christianity.
 The largest Protestant denominations are the Anglicans, evangelicals, and Pentecostals.

 Christianity arrived to Zambia through European colonialism, and its wide variety of sects and movements reflect changing patterns of missionary activity; for example, Catholicism came from Portuguese Mozambique in the east, while Anglicanism reflects British influences from the south.
 Following its independence in 1964, Zambia saw a greater influx of other church missions from across the world, particularly North America and Germany.
 In subsequent decades, Western missionary roles have been assumed by native believers (except for some technical positions, such as physicians).
 After Frederick Chiluba, a Pentecostal Christian, became president in 1991, Pentecostal congregations expanded considerably around the country.

 Some Christian denominations with a relatively small global presence are popular in Zambia.
 The country has one of the world's largest communities of Seventh-day Adventists on a per-capita basis, accounting for about 1 in 18 Zambians.
 The Lutheran Church of Central Africa has over 11,000 members in the country.
 About 12 per cent of Zambians are members of the New Apostolic Church; with more than 1.2 million believers, the country has the third-largest community in Africa, out of a total worldwide membership of over 9 million.

 Approximately 2.7% of Zambians are Muslim, primarily Sunni with smaller numbers of Ismaili and Twelver Shia.
 The Muslim community, which numbers 100,000 according to one estimate, includes both refugees from the Congo and Somalia, as well as immigrants from South Asia and the Middle East who have become Zambian citizens.
 Hindus, primarily of South Asian ancestry, numbered approximately 10,000 as of 2019.
 At its peak in the 1960s, a small Jewish community in Zambia numbered about 1,000, mostly with origins in Lithuania, Latvia, and Germany; by 2012 there were fewer than 50 Zambian Jews, most of whom live in Lusaka and Northern Province.
-There are small numbers of Baha'is, Buddhists, and Sikhs.
+There are small numbers of Baháʼís, Buddhists, and Sikhs.